The Long Island Seed Project

 MULTILINE CROSS/BLEND- Orbit Round Zucchini

 A complete mix of productive round to oblong zucchini in a variety of colors, light green, dark green and yellow in solid colors and also with mottles, blotches and stripes of contrasting color.
 Discover round zucchini beyond Eight Ball.
 Market growers should select for better uniformity in shape according to their customer preferences.
 Harvest at less than tennis ball size for best quality.
 Ping pong sized fruit bring best "gourmet" prices.
 Mostly compact to sprawling bush, farm bred at Flanders Bay Farm.
-We may be able to supply a specific parent color.
+We may be able to supply a specific parent color on request.
 (25 seeds)

 C. pepo